2023 Prince Edward Island Income Tax Calculator

 Extended Deadline for Self-Employed Individuals

-Fortunately, self-employed individuals enjoy a slight extension in compliance with the tax deadlines.
-If you’re self-employed, keep June 15 earmarked as your date of relevance.
-Similarly, this also applies in case you’re the partner of someone who’s self-employed.
-To cite an instance, if you ran a freelance operation in the tax year 2020, your tax submissions for the same are due on June 15, 2021, at the CRA.
-Make sure you manage your pendings before this date to prevent unnecessary penalties.
+Fortunately, people who are self-employed get a small extension for tax deadlines.
+If you are self-employed, remember that June 15 is an important date for you.
+This also applies if you are the partner of a self-employed person.
+For example, if you worked freelance in 2020, your taxes are due on June 15, 2021, at the CRA.
+Make sure to take care of your tasks before this date to avoid any penalties.

 Importance of Adhering to Deadlines